vippsas/vipps-ecom-api/vipps-ecom-postman.md

 By following the steps below, you can make calls to all the endpoints, and see the full `request` and `response` for each call.

+We also have a short [getting started guide to Postman](https://github.com/vippsas/vipps-developers/blob/master/postman-guide.md)

 ### Setting up Postman

 #### Step 1: Import the Postman Collection